MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/developer-tools.md

    :::image type="content" source="../../assets/images/devtools/app-inspection-link.png" alt-text="This screenshot shows the app inspection link for your app." lightbox="../../assets/images/devtools/app-inspection-link.png":::

-1. Select the link to open Safari web inspector for your app.
+1. Select the link to open Safari Web Inspector for your app.

     :::image type="content" source="../../assets/images/devtools/safari-web-inspector.png" alt-text="This screenshot shows the Safari web inspector." lightbox="../../assets/images/devtools/safari-web-inspector.png":::

+   You can now use DevTools for your iOS device.

 ## See also